Student Application, Admission and Enrolment Policy

 Last day to enrol

 You must enrol or re-enrol by the end of the first day of week one to avoid a late fee.
 International students who have not re-enrolled by Friday of week one will be reported to the Department of Home Affairs for failure to re-enrol.
-Domestic students who fail to re-enrol by Friday of week one and who have not arranged with the Student Centre to defer their course, will be withdrawn from the course.
+Domestic students who fail to re-enrol by Friday of week one and who have not arranged with the Student Centre to defer their program, will be withdrawn from the program.

 Last day to add a subject

 The last day to add an additional subject to your study plan is Friday of week one.
-You may not enrol in more than the published stage load for your course, except in exceptional circumstances and with the approval of the Program Manager.
+You may not enrol in more than the published stage load for your program, except in exceptional circumstances and with the approval of the Program Manager.

 Last day to withdraw from a subject without academic penalty

 You are permitted to drop a subject from your study plan up to and including the Census Date, which is Friday of week four of classes.
-However, if you are an international student, it is a condition of your student visa that you enrol and attend the published subjects for each stage of your course.
+However, if you are an international student, it is a condition of your student visa that you enrol and attend the published subjects for each stage of your program.

 International students enrolled in diploma programs or UTS Foundation Studies are required by the Department of Home Affairs to undertake a full-time study load.
 Domestic students enrolled in diploma programs are permitted to take less than the standard published study load, but would normally be expected to take a minimum of two subjects per semester.